Stereotactic Needle Biopsy

 - The actual insertion of the needle takes only a few minutes and the whole procedure can take 30 minutes to an hour.

 - Similar to any biopsy, the most important risk associated with a stereotactic biopsy is bleeding.
 Generally, there is very little bleeding associated with the procedure, although rarely, a hematoma, or a pocket of blood, will collect at the site of the biopsy.
 This can be slightly uncomfortable but should resolve over the next few days.
-If there is severe pain following the procedure, you should contact your doctor immediately.
+If there is severe pain following the procedure, you should contact your healthcare provider immediately.

 How do I prepare for a stereotactic biopsy?